mcole22266/pythonTutorial/Exercise02-Strings/README.md

 ## Instructions
 1. Copy the assignment into a different file:
- - `cp strings.py stringsSolution.py`
+ - `cp strings.py stringsSolution_yourname.py`
 2. Solve the assignment
 3. Push the assignment up and let me know you're done
- - `git add stringSolution.py`
+ - `git add stringsSolution_yourname.py`
- - `git commit -m 'Completed stringSolution.py'`
+ - `git commit -m 'Completed strings.py'`
  - `git push`

 ## Note:
 At the bottom, I've created some tests using **assertion statements**.
 These are a really good thing to eventually learn as you can premptively create tests for desired effects in your code and test yourself.
-They help alot with preventing **Semantic Errors**. i
+They help alot with preventing **Semantic Errors**.

 At this point, you may not know what they do.
 But, you can still make use of them by looking at them and seeing what answer you should expect each function to return.
 Also, when you run